-Line 10-State Housing Tax Credit
+Line 10-Housing Tax Credit

-If you received a certificate from Minnesota Housing for qualifying contributions to a state fund, enter the credit amount on line 10 and the certificate number in the space provided.
+If you received a certificate from the Minnesota Housing Finance Agency (MHFA) for qualifying contributions to a state fund, enter the credit amount on line 10 and the certificate number in the space provided.

 You may carry any unused credit forward for up to 10 years.